MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-98-Child-Care-Development-Fund/subpart-D-Program-Operations-Child-Care-ServicesParental-Rights-Responsibilities/section-98.33.md

 (i) Information on the date of such inspection;

+(ii) Areas of compliance and non-compliance;

-(ii) Information on corrective action taken by the State and child care provider, where applicable;
+(iii) Information on corrective action taken by the State and child care provider, where applicable;

-(iii) Any health and safety violations, including any fatalities and serious injuries occurring at the provider, prominently displayed on the report or summary; and
+(iv) Any health and safety violations, including any fatalities and serious injuries occurring at the provider, prominently displayed on the report or summary; and

-(iv) A minimum of 3 years of results where available.
+(v) A minimum of 3 years of results where available.

+(5) Aggregate data for each year for eligible providers including:

+(i) Number of deaths (for each provider category and licensing status);

-(5) Aggregate number of deaths and serious injuries (for each provider category and licensing status) and instances of substantiated child abuse that occurred in child care settings each year, for eligible providers.
+(ii) Number of serious injuries (for each provider category and licensing status);

+(iii) Instances of substantiated child abuse that occurred in child care settings; and,

+(iv) Total number of children in care (for each provider category and licensing status).

 (6) Referrals to local child care resource and referral organizations.

 (7) Directions on how parents can contact the Lead Agency or its designee and other programs to help them understand information included on the Web site.

+(8) The sliding fee scale for parent co-payments pursuant to § 98.45(l), including the co-payment amount a family may expect to pay and policies for waiving co-payments.

 (b) Certify that it will collect and disseminate, through resource and referral organizations or other means as determined by the State, including, but not limited to, through the Web site described in paragraph (a) of this section, to parents of eligible children and the general public, and where applicable providers, information about: